VishalThilak/SimonSaysGame/README.md

 ## Description

 This program simulates the Simon Says Game with Arduino components.
-Simon Says is basically a game where the lights would flash in some random sequeuence and it's your job to mimic the same order with the buttons.
+Simon Says is a game where the lights would flash in some random sequence and it's your job to mimic the same order with the buttons.

 ## Getting Started